fananimi/pyzk/README.md

 # pyzk

-pyzk is unofficial library of zksoftware the fingerprint attendance machine.
+pyzk is an unofficial library of zksoftware the fingerprint attendance machine.

 # Installation